Effective Types Of Discipline: Positive Strategies and Techniques to Guide Your Child

 • Require the child to sit quietly before returning

-Time-in alternative: This approach involves staying with your child during emotional moments, offering comfort while teaching coping strategies.
+Time-in alternative: This approach involves staying with your kid during emotional moments, offering comfort while teaching coping strategies.
 It’s particularly effective for children who struggle with separation or have experienced trauma.

 When each works best: